Archaeal Richmond Mine acidophilic nanoorganisms: Genomics and proteomics

 The genomes of three ARMAN groups were sequenced at the DOE Joint Genome Institute during a 2006 Community Sequencing Program.
 These three genomes were successfully binned from the community genomic data using ESOM or Emergent Self-Organizing Map clustering of tetranucleotide DNA signatures.

 The first draft of Candidatus Micrarchaeum acidiphilum ARMAN-2 is ≈1 Mb.
 The ARMAN-2 has recently been closed using 454 and Solexa sequencing of other biofilms to close the gaps and is being prepared for submission to NCBI.
-The genomes of ARMAN-4 and ARMAN-5 (roughly 1 Mb as well) have unusually average genes sizes, similar to those seen in endosymbiotic and parasitic bacteria.
+The genomes of ARMAN-4 and ARMAN-5 (roughly 1 Mb as well) have unusually small average gene lengths, similar to those seen in endosymbiotic and parasitic bacteria.
 This may be signature of their interspecies interactions with other Archaea in nature.
 Furthermore, the branching of these groups near the Euryarchaea/Crenarchaea divide is reflected in them sharing many genetic aspects of both Crenarchaea and Euryarchaea.
 Specifically they have many genes that had previously only been identified in Crenarchaea.
 It is difficult to elucidate many of the commonly known metabolic pathways in ARMAN due to the unusually high number of unique genes that have been identified in their genomes.

 A novel type of tRNA splicing endonuclease, involved in the processing of tRNA, has been discovered in ARMAN groups 1 and 2.
 The enzyme consists of two duplicated catalytic units and one structural unit encoded on a single gene, representing a novel three-unit architecture.